streamdata-gallery-organizations/knoema/_listings/knoema/search-get-openapi.md

         format: string
       - in: query
         name: query
-        description: 'search query for which data is required '
+        description: search query for which data is required
         type: string
         format: string
       - in: query